 - Global Solutions revenues include non-U.S. legal information and global software and services businesses.
-Global Solutions revenues increased 4%, as 6% growth in recurring revenues (82% of the Global Solutions business) was partly offset by a 2% decline in transactions revenues.
-Revenues increased for U.K. Practical Law, Investigative & Public Records, and Elite, while revenues in Legal Managed Services were lower; - U.S. Online Legal Information revenues increased 2%, due to growth in U.S. Practical Law; and - Print revenues, which include U.S. and international print businesses, decreased 2% and 4% organically.
-Total print revenues benefited from a 2% contribution from an acquisition.
-For the full year, we expect Legal's print revenues will decline approximately 6% or 7% organically, which is similar to the declines that Legal experienced in recent years.
+Global Solutions revenues increased 6% and 5% in the second quarter and six-month period, respectively, driven by 7% growth in recurring revenues (81% of the Global Solutions business) in both periods.
+Recurring revenue growth was partly offset by lower transactions revenues, which declined 1% in the second quarter and 2% in the six-month period, respectively.
+Revenues increased for U.K. Practical Law, FindLaw, Investigative & Public Records, and Elite, while revenues in Legal Managed Services were lower; - U.S. Online Legal Information revenues increased 2% in both periods, due to growth in U.S. Practical Law; and - Print revenues, which include U.S. and international print businesses, decreased 5% in the second quarter and 4% in the six-month period despite the contribution from a business acquired in the first quarter.
+For the full year, we expect Legal's print revenues will decline approximately 6% organically, similar to the declines experienced in recent years.

+- Global Solutions

 - U.S. Online Legal Information

+- Print